 Please call / SMS / email me to book an appointment time.
 I will need all of your pet’s medical history including any relevant diagnostic/laboratory results prior to the consultation (you can ask your regular vet to email this to sophie@animalbalance.com.au).
 Your pet must have been checked by a veterinarian within the last 3 - 6 months.
 We can talk on the telephone or video (FaceTime) – please advise when you make your booking if you have a preference.
 Pre-payment is required to secure your first booking – I will email you an invoice to pay prior to the appointment time.

+Do I need a referral from my vet?
 No, you do not need a referral from your regular vet, though it is helpful for me to work in partnership with them.
 I provide holistic veterinary support including acupuncture, herbal medicine, nutraceutical and diet advice.
 In some cases, I may recommend diagnostic imaging or blood tests which will need to be carried out at your regular vet.

 Please let me know at the time of consultation if you would like me to send a report back to your vet.